 PLATIN MONACO AUDIO COMPONENTS

 The Platin Monaco Center Channel Speaker contains two drivers and a tweeter and the company has not published any additional specs.
 All speakers are constructed of a solid and heavy material with a premium look flat back exterior.
 One thing we will mention is that the speakers are a magnet for the oils of ones hand and fingerprints are inevitable on the surface when touched.
-We have found literature that states the wattage of the Monaco 5.1 cinema to be 270W but cannot find anything for this upgraded 5.1.2 configuration.
+We have found literature that states the wattage of the Platin Monaco 5.1 Home Cinema to be 270W but cannot find anything for this upgraded 5.1.2 configuration.

-The four satellites are very compact and measure 6.7″H x 4.3″W x 5.5″D and contain one driver and one tweeter.
+The rear surround satellites measure 6.7″H x 4.3″W x 5.5″D and contain one driver and one tweeter.
 On the bottom of each is a permanent foam padding and center port for a 12mm long M6x1.0 screw to secure the speaker to a mount or stand.

 The back of each Monaco speaker is rather unique compared to what we see in normal speakers, and not only because there are no connectors for speaker wire.
-On the top right is a small sticker designating the speakers position as we spoke of.
-This sticker simply designates that all speakers have been pre-configured with the SoundSend for ease of setup.
-They can be changed by via the SoundSend App, if need be.
+On the top left is a small sticker designating the speakers position as we spoke of.
+This sticker simply designates that all speakers have been pre-configured with the SoundSend Audio Transmitter for ease of setup.
+They can be changed by way of the SoundSend App, if need be.